jonatasdemello/codility-javascript/README.md

   return maxGap
 </pre>

-Then it is easier later to find the correct sintax fro the language I am using.
+Then it is easier later to find the correct syntax for the language I am using.